adrienkohlbecker/datadog-agent-arm/README.md

 ## Known issues

 - running python checks is unsupported as the arm build doesn't support embedding the python interpreter (see: https://github.com/DataDog/datadog-agent/issues/1069)
+- we apply the patch from this PR https://github.com/DataDog/datadog-process-agent/pull/198 while waiting for an official release (preventing the process agent from raising a nil pointer exception)

 ## How to use: